Skarbona/filip-cv-website/README.md

 - **ESLint** - Linting with Next.js recommended config
 - **Prettier** - Code formatting
 - **TypeScript** - Type checking
+- **Jest + React Testing Library** - Component and unit testing
 - **EditorConfig** - Consistent coding styles across editors

-All code is automatically formatted and linted before commit.
+All code is automatically formatted and linted.
+Tests ensure components render correctly and function as expected.

+For more details on testing, see [TESTING.md](./TESTING.md).

 ## 🔒 Security